 In this article, we are going to learn about the Hawaiian coffee.
-The article will cover a few topics including the history of the Hawaii coffee.
+The article will cover a few topics including the history of Hawaii coffee.
 You will also learn some interesting facts about Hawaiian coffee among other things.

 With that said, let’s start by looking at the history of Hawaii Coffee.